shukri-mo/Week19_Task_Management_NodeJS_Prisma/README.md

 ## Submission Format

-- [ ] Complete the Prisma schema with all required models and relationships
+- [ ] Complete the Prisma schema with all required models and relationships (Subtask model, TaskStatus enum, Priority enum)
 - [ ] Configure environment variables with Supabase credentials
-- [ ] Implement getTaskById function with proper error handling
+- [ ] Complete getTaskById function with proper error handling and task existence checks
-- [ ] Implement createTask function with validation and subtask support
+- [ ] Complete createTask function with validation and subtask support
 - [ ] Test all endpoints using curl or Postman
 - [ ] Optional: Implement stretch goals with filtering and categories